-The Bank shall make full disclosure as per BNM's requirements on an annual and semi-annual basis except when there are material changes in the interim reporting period.
+The Bank shall make full disclosure as per BNM's requirements on semi-annual basis except when there are material changes in the interim reporting period.

 The information provided herein has been reviewed and verified by the Audit & Control Department and certified by the Bank's Chief Executive Officer.
-Under the BNM's Risk Weighted Capital Adequacy Framework (RWCAF), the information disclosed herein is not required to be audited by external auditors.
+Under the BNM's Risk Weighted Capital Adequacy Framework ("RWCAF"), the information disclosed herein is not required to be audited by external auditors.